-For autocratic regimes, foreign sympathy for demonstrations is akin to intervention.
+For autocratic leaders like Belarus’s Alexander Lukashenko, outside sympathy is akin to intervention.